PerimeterX/bot-tools/README.md

     * or go to https://www.python.org/downloads/ to download python for MacOSX

 ## Docker images
-* Verify that Docker is running
+* Verify that Docker is running, and from the command line install the following images:
 * Scrapy
 ```bash
 $ docker pull aciobanu/scrapy